deepgram/gnosis/README.md

-# Sage
+# Gnosis

-Sage is a lightweight API gateway that provides secure, managed access to various knowledge and assistance services.
+Gnosis is a lightweight API gateway that provides secure, managed access to various knowledge and assistance services.
 It acts as a unified interface for both internal and external clients, handling authentication, request routing, and response formatting.

 ## Roadmap